LinkedIn Video Ads: Specs, Best Practices & Examples [Updated 2023]

 1. Get a good understanding of the target audience

 In order for your LinkedIn video ads to appear in the right places, you must choose a specific geographic area.
 When creating your ad campaign, the only required field is your prime site.
 You may specify a large geographical region by naming merely the nation, state, or province, or you can go more specific by specifying a specific city or metropolitan area.

 Company characteristics (e.g., industry or size), demographics, education, work experience, and hobbies can be used to further narrow your target audience.
 Split-test campaigns to see which groups respond best to your brand by using alternative targeting criteria, such as talents vs. job titles.

 2. Have a clear objective

 Ask yourself what your ultimate objective is, and then use the response as the foundation for the creative concept behind your video.
 This will make it much simpler to optimize your campaign message and intent.
+For example

 3. Optimize your video length and content

 Ideal video length and content tie back into your objective.
 You can play around with different video lengths to see which one best hooks and engages your viewers.